DEEKSHITHA-K/DEEKSHITHA-K/README.md

 ### 🎓 **B.Tech in Computer Science and Engineering** | 💻 **Full Stack Developer** | 🧠 **Problem Solving Enthusiast**

 I’m a passionate technologist focused on building robust and impactful applications, solving challenging problems, and continuously upskilling.
-I have transitioned from a Graduate Trainee to a **Junior Software Engineer (FTE)** at **Lloyds Technology Centre**.
+I have transitioned from a Graduate Technology Trainee to a **Junior Software Engineer** at **Lloyds Technology Centre**.

 ---